cbrgm/cdk-on-demand-minecraft-server/README.md

 ## FAQ / Learnings

 ### DNS query logging only works in `us-east-1`?
 - Yes, for Route 53 DNS query logging, the CloudWatch log group must be in `us-east-1`.
-- To set it up, choose or create a log group in the Route 53 console.
-[More info](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/query-logs.html).
+Whoever decided that...

 ### Vendor logs can’t be forwarded across regions?
 - Correct.
 Route 53 and similar logs can't be forwarded directly to log groups in other regions.
 - Use a Firehose stream or Lambda to move logs between regions.
+I'm using a lambda function here.

 ### CDK stacks can’t deploy to multiple regions?
 - No. Deploying resources to different regions requires splitting into separate stacks.